 What happens if the Lukla flight is delayed or canceled?
 Travel with a few extra days to Everest.
 You can wait for the regular flights if you have additional days.
 If you do not have enough time, you can fly by helicopter to Lukla.

-For the rainy weather: You have a helper to carry your main gear bag for the Everest Base Camp Hike in September.
-Do not leave your rain gear in a big bag; take it in your daypack.
+For raWeatherther, you have a helper to carry your main gear bag for the September Everest Base Camp Hike.
+Please do not leave your rain gear in a big bag; take it in your daypack.

 Prevent altitude sickness: Ambling, stopping thinking, and scaring altitude sickness are the primary keys to preventing altitude sickness.
 You are on vacation, so do not think you are running a marathon and competing with the others.
 Take frequent rests while ascending in the higher region.
 Stay protected from the cold wind by covering your head and ears.
 Drink plenty of water, but not much before bed.
-If you drink much before bed, it may affect your sleep, and you may need to go to the bathroom many times.
+Drinking too much water before bed may affect your sleep, and you may need to go to the bathroom often.

 Eat and drink enough: Not just to prevent altitude sickness, you must drink plenty of liquid for rehydration.
 If you are not starving, try to eat light food or hot soup, which keeps you healthy and fit for the Everest Base Camp Trek in September.

 Take enough Nepalese rupees.
 There are a few ATMs in Lukla and Namche, but no more after the Namche Bazaar.
-You can change foreign currency up in the mountain region, but you will not get a similar fare as in Kathmandu.
+You can change foreign currency in the mountain region, but you will not get a fare similar to that in Kathmandu.
 That is why taking enough Nepalese cash with you from Kathmandu is better.

 Gear List for Everest Base Camp Trekking in September